bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

-# Using a Third-Party Shipping Provider
+# How to Use a Third-Party Shipping Provider

 Shipping provider apps (also known as carriers) allow merchants and shoppers to obtain **real-time** shipping quotes.
 Once a merchant installs a shipping provider app on their store, API users can connect the carrier to the store.
 API users can then define and enable multiple shipping methods for a carrier for any shipping zone.
 This makes real-time shipping methods available to shoppers for those zones during checkout.